terroo/terroo.github.io/_posts/2025-04-10-automate-sfml-projects-with-propp-write-in-rust.md

 cargo install --path .
 ```

-If there is an error installing it is because you do not have the ~/.cargo/bin directory and/or it is not in your PATH, so do this and then try installing again:
+If there is an error installing it is because you do not have the `~/.cargo/bin` directory and/or it is not in your `PATH`, so do this and then try installing again:

 ```bash
 mkdir -p ~/.cargo/bin